Minor Party Alliance: 1999 New South Wales state election

-2013 Senate preference deals
+2013 Australian federal election

-Druery is known as the preference whisperer of Australian politics, and his Minor Party Alliance was behind the 2013 federal election preference deal successes.
+Druery is known as the "preference whisperer" of Australian politics, and his Minor Party Alliance was behind the 2013 federal election preference deal successes.
 These resulted in the election to the Senate of Wayne Dropulich of the Sports Party in Western Australia on a primary vote of 0.2%, Ricky Muir of the Motoring Enthusiasts Party in Victoria on a primary vote of 0.5% and Bob Day of the Family First Party on a primary vote of 3.8% in South Australia.
 However, the Western Australian result was later declared void (for semi-unrelated reasons), necessitating a further election at which the Sports Party candidate was unsuccessful.
 The fifth Senators in the other States were Dio Wang in Western Australia, Glenn Lazarus in Queensland and Jacqui Lambie in Tasmania, all from the Palmer United Party, and David Leyonhjelm of the Liberal Democratic Party elected with a primary vote of 9.5% in New South Wales.
 These last four were not part of the MPA.

 Muir's primary vote was 0.5% and achieved the 14.3% quota from 23 "above the line" party preferences: Bank Reform Party, Australian Fishing and Lifestyle Party, HEMP Party, Shooters and Fishers, Australian Stable Population Party, Senator Online, Building Australia Party, Family First Party, Bullet Train For Australia, Rise Up Australia Party, No Carbon Tax Climate Sceptics, Citizens Electoral Council, Palmer United Party, Democratic Labour Party, Katter's Australian Party, Socialist Equality Party, Australian Sex Party, Australian Voice Party, Wikileaks Party, Drug Law Reform, Stop CSG, Animal Justice Party, and the Australian Independents Party.

 Day's primary vote was 3.8% (down 0.3% since the previous election), and achieved the 14.3% quota from 19 "above the line" party preferences: Australian Independents Party, Australian Stable Population Party, Liberal Democratic Party, Smokers' Rights Party, No Carbon Tax Climate Sceptics, Building Australia Party, Rise Up Australia Party, Katter's Australian Party, One Nation, Australian Fishing and Lifestyle Party, Australian Christians, Shooters and Fishers, Australian Motoring Enthusiast Party, Democratic Labour Party, Animal Justice Party, Australian Greens, Palmer United Party, HEMP Party, Australian Labor Party.

 Druery also helped the Shooters and Fishers Party, Family First Party and the Fishing and Lifestyle Party.
 After the 2013 federal election Druery was hired by the newly elected Motor Enthusiast Party Senator Ricky Muir as Chief of Staff, but later parted company with Muir.

-2017 Western Australian preference deals
+2017 Western Australian state election

 Western Australia continues to use group voting tickets for the Western Australian Legislative Council.
 At the 2017 Western Australian state election, five parties participated in preference deals orchestrated by Druery.
 The parties were Family First, Fluoride Free WA, Liberal Democrats, Flux the System and the Daylight Saving Party.
 The deals were arranged so that the ticket votes for these five parties would roll up to a different party in each region.
 At the election only the Liberal Democrat candidate, Aaron Stonehouse, with 1.77% of primary votes was elected with MPA preferences.